About Us

 The Present

-The current Transport Board organization has left its humble beginnings behind to become a vital constituent to the economic development of Barbados.
+The current Transport Board organisation has left its humble beginnings behind to become a vital constituent to the economic development of Barbados.
 The Government is conscious of the fact that the economy of the country is driven by its workers and their ability to get to and from work is fundamental to fiscal security.
-A recent decision by the Government of Barbados has increased bus fares to $3.50 however with the introduction of the Travel Smart ticket by the Board, commuters can avail themselves of a reduced fare.
+The Government of Barbados increased bus fares to $3.50 and maintained it as a fixed fare regardless of the distance to be travelled or the time of day for the travel.

-The Board continues to maintain a complete fleet inclusive of buses with wheelchair facilities for the disabled.
+The Board continues to maintain a complete fleet, inclusive of electric buses equipped with wheelchair facilities.
 The Board also has three terminals located at Fairchild Street, Bridgetown; Princess Alice Highway, St. Michael and Speightstown, St. Peter.
 A central staging depot is located at Mangrove, St. Philip, a sub-terminal at Oistins, Christ Church and its headquarters is located at Roebuck Street, Bridgetown.
+The Transport Board is intent on lowering our overall operating costs as well as reducing harmful emissions.
+To this end, we have commenced the transistion to an entire electric bus fleet, which will be more efficient than the existing diesel buses as well as provide us with a competitive advantage.

-The Board’s management team consists of the Chief Executive Officer, Chief Operations Manager, Financial Controller, Operations Manager, Accountant, Admin Officer and Quality Assurance Officer.
-Additionally, they are two Terminal Managers at the three terminals and the one depot.
-The organization is now operating on over seventy routes across the island covering 6000km daily, making public transportation accessible to as many persons as possible.
+The Board’s management team consists of the Chief Executive Officer, Chief Operations Officer, Operations Manager, Accountant, Administration Officer and the Quality Assurance Officer.
+Additionally, there are four Terminal Managers at the three terminals and the one depot.
+The organisation is now operating on over seventy routes across the island, covering 6000km daily, making public transportation accessible to as many persons as possible.

 The Future